 There is a tangible energy in Melbourne’s central business district, where historic pubs and modern skyscrapers coexist and a steady stream of trams transport people down the main thoroughfares.
 We learned early on to explore beyond the major streets in order to get a good look at the culture that lies in the laneways in Melbourne.
-The alleys, arcades and street art we found were fascinating.
+The alleys, arcades and street art we found were fascinating and are one of the best things to do in Melbourne!

 A History of Laneways in Melbourne